argibs/my-portfolio/README.md

 <br />
 I first became interested in the social applications of <br />
 <br />
 This realization is what ultimately led me to Carnegie Mellon, and to Heinz College in particular.
-As the country’s top-rated program in analytics education with a mission of training students to “turn raw data into solutions for society’s most pressing problems,” the MSPPM program at Carnegie Mellon offered the perfect opportunity to develop the technical competencies I was seeking as well as an ideal environment to practice those skills in a real-world setting—namely, the City of Pittsburgh and its diverse network of organizational partners.<br />
+As the .<br />
 <br />
 My most recent projects have focused on public interest technologies that help to increase the range and accessibility of social services worldwide, especially as a means of increasing society's resilience to global threats like climate change.<br />
 <br />